 If you didn’t quite finish your tax return by April 18, filing for a tax extension was a smart move.

-It’s easy to mail Form 4868, Application for Automatic Extension of Time to File, to the IRS and get another six months to put everything together.
+It’s easy to complete Form 4868, Application for Automatic Extension of Time to File, and get another six months to put everything together.

-It’s a little too easy, actually.
-And the extension of time is more time than most of us need.
+In fact, it’s a little too easy.
+And the extension of time is often more time than most of us need.